Semi-automatically optimized calibration of internal combustion engines: Mathematical Problem Description

 \subsection{Continuous Optimization Problem}

-For the sake of a concise exposition we now describe an idealized continuous optimization problem which has the actual optimization problem that we want to solve as a natural discretization.
+It is important to understand that the actual optimization problem is inherently discrete, since the desired output is a solution map for the ECU.
+These lookup tables of actuator values for given frequency and torque combinations have a given finite length.
+For the sake of a concise exposition, however, we now describe an idealized continuous optimization problem which has the actual optimization problem that we want to solve as a natural discretization.
+While similar optimization problems must be behind all known approaches to ICE calibration, we are not aware of any complete description in the available literature.
+Our model below is intended to fill this gap.